LogoLogo

 Custom Recipient

-The Recipient API is meant to provide a unified interface for Carriers.
-You don't have to use them but it's the best to keep the logic separated.
+The API is meant to provide a unified interface for Carriers.
+You don't have to use them but it's best to keep the logic separated.

-As an example, default Email Carrier registers a couple of Recipients - User selected from a list, Role, Administrator, Plain text email, etc. They all resolves to a flat array of emails.
-The Webhook provider registers URL recipients: GET, POST, PUT etc.
+As an example, the default Email Carrier registers a couple of Recipients - User selected from a list, Role, Administrator, Plain text email, etc. They all resolve to a flat array of emails.
+The Webhook provider registers URL recipients: GET, POST, PUT, etc.

-Your Custom Recipient may allow to select User from a dropdown and parse list of all selected Users to some kind of UUID, the one which is understood by your Custom Carrier.
+Your Custom Recipient may allow you to select a User from a dropdown and parse a list of all selected Users to some kind of UUID, the one which is understood by your .

 Recipient class